lxg/l10n/README.md

 With this library, you can build multilingual frontend application with very little overhead.
 It weights less than 1kB minified and compressed, and it has lots of nice features.

-The killer feature of this library however, is the [extraction tool](https://github.com/lxg/l10n-tools) which will scan your source code for translatable messages merge them into your dictionary.
+The killer feature of this library however, is the `npx l10n` tool which will scan your source code for translatable messages merge them into your dictionary.
 Of course, it will retain existing translations, so you will never again have to manually extract and merge your translations!

 Under the hood, the library uses the [Gettext .po files](https://en.wikipedia.org/wiki/Gettext) as an intermediate format which you or your translators can edit.
 From those human-readable .po files, the actual size-optimised dictionaries are generated.